 Harley-Davidson survives today because of the local HOG chapters that keep the business alive in their communities.
 Each chapter is filled with passionate customers, eager to spread the word about Harley-Davidson.

 Harley-Davidson customers stay because they want to.
-HOG members stay because they have to, because they can’t get the exclusive benefits, the camaraderie and support of the community without their membership.
+HOG members stay because they have to because they can’t get the exclusive benefits, the camaraderie, and support of the community without their membership.

-Which brings us to you.
+This brings us to you.

 How do you create this kind of relationship with your customers?